isc-projects/bind9/doc/arm/reference.rst

 or 5.
 Responses sent via TCP are not limited but are counted to compute the query per second rate.

-Communities of DNS clients can be given their own parameters or no rate limiting by putting ``rate-limit`` statements in ``view`` statements instead of the global ``option`` statement.
-A ``rate-limit`` statement in a view replaces, rather than supplementing, a ``rate-limit`` statement among the main options.
+Communities of DNS clients can be given their own parameters or no rate-limiting by putting ``rate-limit`` statements in ``view`` statements instead of the global ``option`` statement.
+A ``rate-limit`` statement in a view replaces, rather than supplements, a ``rate-limit`` statement among the main options.
 DNS clients within a view can be exempted from rate limits with the ``exempt-clients`` clause.

 UDP responses of all kinds can be limited with the ``all-per-second`` phrase.
-This rate limiting is unlike the rate limiting provided by ``responses-per-second``, ``errors-per-second``, and ``nxdomains-per-second`` on a DNS server which are often invisible to the victim of a DNS reflection attack.
+This rate-limiting is unlike the rate-limiting provided by ``responses-per-second``, ``errors-per-second``, and ``nxdomains-per-second`` on a DNS server, which are often invisible to the victim of a DNS reflection attack.
 Unless the forged requests of the attack are the same as the legitimate requests of the victim, the victim's requests are not affected.
 Responses affected by an